Rachel Banham: The Human Turntable

-Rachel Banham, also known as The Human Turntable, as coined by me right now because she can’t stop spinning records, is entering her fifth season in the WNBA, and she will usher it in with a new team for the first time since being drafted.
-After spending four seasons with the Connecticut Sun, Banham moved to the Minnesota Lynx this offseason, returning to her home state to continue her professional career.
+Rachel Banham, also known as The Human Turntable, as coined by me right now because she can’t stop spinning records, is entering her sixth season in the WNBA.
+The 2021 campaign will be her second with the Minnesota Lynx, her second WNBA franchise in her pro career.
+After spending four seasons with the Connecticut Sun, Banham moved to the Minnesota Lynx last offseason, returning to her home state to continue her professional career.
 Before the WNBA, Banham made national headlines in college, outpacing records and scoring at a ridiculous rate.
 Let’s break it down.

 Welcome to Career Moments, a Nothing But Nylon series that delves into the major moments of a player, coach or other figure’s career in basketball to give you a snapshot of some of the top things they’ve accomplished and when, plus allowing you the opportunity to relive past glories and celebrate current successes.